poeik/frege-ls/README.md

 debugging or logging.
 We therefore use a dedicated logging mechanism.
 To see the logs, use `tail -f .fregels/fregels.log`.

+### Creating a new release

+1. Increase the version number in [Initialize.fr](./src/main/frege/ch/fhnw/fregels/messages/initialize/Initialize.fr)
+2. Create a commit
+3. Run `gradle -Pversion=vX.X.X distTar`
+4. Create a new release tag in GitHub and upload the created tar

 ## Acknowledgements

 This code builds on few ideas taken from the already existing [frege-lsp-server](https://github.com/tricktron/frege-lsp-server/tree/main).